HackTheBrain/brain-worm/README.md

 ## Who

-The team is formed from people coming from significatly different areas of arts, engineering, and psychology:
+The team is formed of people coming from significatly different areas of arts, engineering, and psychology:

 * **Krystof Kaplan** is an artist and author of kinetic sculpture designed for BCI, neuro-feedback, and for exploring new ways of movement.
 * **Vlastimil Koudelka** is an engineer and researcher in neuro-imaging, machine learning, and optimization